 As your managed company(MC) and user count increases, so does the overhead of managing access control.
 For this reason it's a good practice to develop a set of standardized roles to use across the entire client base.
 This way, no matter which MC you are administering, you are ensured access control is consistent across the enterprise.

 Account Transfer is an optional feature that should be configured by the Keeper Administrator during the initial deployment phase of the Keeper rollout.
 The reason for this is because Account Transfer relies on the sharing of encryption keys between users that have rights to perform the transfer.
 The exchange of keys occurs when the user logs into their vault to retain Keeper's Zero Knowledge infrastructure.
 Therefore, the Account Transfer setup must be configured prior to the user's account being transferred.

-When an employee leaves the organization, an administrator with the proper Administrative Permissions can transfer a user's vault to another user within the organization.
+A successful transfer requires that the users had logged in at least once prior to the transfer action.
+When a user leaves the organization, an administrator with the proper Administrative Permissions can transfer a user's vault to another user within the organization.
 This account transfer functionality is an important and powerful way to take ownership of the content within the user's vault while retaining a secure role-based hierarchy in the organization.

 Require Use of 2FA - Toggle to enable.
 Located under “Two-Factor Authentication”

-Purging Deleted Records - Toggle to enable both “Days before records can be cleared permanently” and “Days before deleted records automatically purge” - We recommend setting this to 365 days Located under “Vault Features” at the bottom of the page
+Purging Deleted Records - Toggle to enable both “Days before records can be cleared permanently” and “Days before deleted records automatically purge” - We recommend setting this to 365 days Located under “Vault Features” at the bottom of the page.

 Prevent exporting of records from Web Vault and Desktop App - Toggle to enable.
 Prevents Techs from walking away with passwords if they were to leave.
 Located under “Sharing and Uploading”.